Grafton

 PROFILE FAQ

-Grafton has moderate levels of nearby infrastructure activity, ranking in the 49thth percentile nationally
+Grafton has moderate levels of nearby infrastructure activity, ranking in the top 50% nationally

 Changes to local infrastructure significantly influence an area's performance.
-AreaSearch has identified five projects that may impact this region.
-Key projects are: Grafton Base Hospital Redevelopment, Grafton Regional Aquatic Centre, Grafton Waterfront Precinct, and Alice Street Levee Rehabilitation.
-The following list details those most relevant.
+AreaSearch identified five projects likely impacting the area.
+Key projects include Grafton Base Hospital Redevelopment, Grafton Regional Aquatic Centre, Alice Street Levee Rehabilitation, and Grafton Waterfront Precinct.
+The following details those most relevant:.

 Professional plan users can use the search below to filter and access additional projects.